Most of us likely have and use a hair dryer to get dry hair no matter our hair type. Whether you have long hair or short hair we bet you’ve used one!

 - Avoid Bothering Others – You won’t have to worry about waking up your significant other, family members, pets, or children with a quiet hairdryer.
 A quiet hair dryer allows you to take care of your hair at any time of the day or night, instead of planning your day around your hair needs.

 - Reduce Hearing Damage – If you’re always using a hairdryer, the sound can hurt your hearing in the long run.
 Using a quieter hairdryer will preserve your hearing.
+If you’re someone who wears an Apple Watch you can keep track of how loud your hair dryer is because it will notify you of a loud environment!
+Having a loud hair dryer by your ears for a long time is not a good idea.

 Finding a quiet hair dryer doesn’t need to be a complicated process.
 By deciding what is important to you based on your hair goals and budget, you can find the perfect quiet hair dryer to meet your needs.